HobbaZ/Note-Taker/README.md

 ## Description
 ### Project Aim ###
 To complete back end functionality of a note taker app.
-Can create notes and save them for leter use.
+Can create notes, save them and view them for later use.

 ### What Problem Does It Solve ###
+Collating the thoughts of busy business professionals so they can run their lives and businesses better.

 ### What I Learnt ###
+Deploying to Heroku, express.js and api routing.

 ## Deployment
-You can view the [website link](https://github.com/HobbaZ/Note-Taker) here.
+You can view the [website link](https://note-taker-hobbaz.herokuapp.com/) here.

 ## Table of Contents